hashicorp/nomad/website/source/guides/security/vault-pki-integration.html.md

 policies             ["default" "tls-policy"]
 ```

+Make a note of this token as you will need it in the upcoming steps.

 ### Step 9: Configure Consul Template on All Nodes

 If you are using the AWS environment provided in this guide, you already have